UpPilot/rh_telegram_export/README.md

 If you want to send data to a channel, then paste @cannel_name into the input field.

 If you want to send data to a group, then copy its telegram id and add -100 before this number (example: -1001234567890)

+To send data to a specific topic, use the corresponding field.

 Now you can customize what information you want to send.